Waffle the Wonder Dog

-Waffle the Wonder Dog is a British live action children's television series produced by Darrall Macqueen for CBeebies.
+Waffle the Wonder Dog was a British live action children's television series produced by Darrall Macqueen on BBC One for series 1 and 2 and later on CBeebies for series 3 and 4.
 It was aimed at four to seven year olds.
-The programme was first broadcast from 26 February 2018 until 5 April 2020.
+The programme was first broadcast on 26 February 2018 until 5 April 2020.
 The Show has also aired on TVOKids in Canada.

 Synopsis

 Waffle is a talking dog (a red miniature poodle), who is adopted by the Brooklyn-Bell blended family after they find him in their new house.
 Waffle always causes trouble, especially with cat-loving neighbour Mrs Hobbs.